fbarrientosj97/ATP-chicago/README.md

 - Hay que correr el siguiente código para que funcione de no subir variables de entorno:
 - export GOOGLE_APPLICATION_CREDENTIALS_JSON=$(cat credentials.json | jq -c)

+## Error handling

+- In case of an error with the virtual environment:
+   1. Remove the Existing venv Completely:
+Make sure you’re not just “recreating” over an existing folder.
+Deactivate your virtual environment (if it’s active) and then delete the entire venv folder:
+      - deactivate  # if you are in the virtual environment
+      - rm -rf venv

+   2. Create a New Virtual Environment: Create a new virtual environment in a clean folder:

+      - python3 -m venv venv